legendu-net/blog/misc/content/2023/09/tips-on-buy-and-sell-pre-owned-cars/tips-on-buy-and-sell-pre-owned-cars.markdown

 ## Sell Pre-owned Cars

-1. CarMax is great choice.
+1. CarMax is a great choice.
 2. Car Dealers
 3. The trade-in price estimated by Kelly Blue Book is way too low!